orm81zp/project-BabyYodaBot/README.md

 remove-contact            - used to remove a contact: remove-contact <name>
 add-birthday              - used to add a birthday: add-birthday <name> <birthday>
 show-birthday             - used to display a birthday: show-birthday <name>
+remove-birthday           - used to remove a birthday: remove-birthday <name>
+add-phone                 - used to add a phone: add-phone <name> <phone>

 save                      - used to save data: save help                      - used to display information about all commands: help